subquery/documentation/docs/quickstart/quickstart_chains/polkadot-astar.md

 This indicates that you will be running a `handleNewContract` mapping function whenever there is an event emitted from the `NewContract` method on the `dappsStaking` pallet.
 Similarly we will run other mapping functions for the three other events being emitted from the `dappsStaking` to other mapping functions.
 This covers most interactions with the dApp staking feature that we are interested in.

-Check out our [Manifest File](../../build/manifest/polkadot.md) documentation to get more information about the Project Manifest (`project.yaml`) file.
+Check out our [Manifest File](../../build/manifest/polkadot.md) documentation to get more information about the Project Manifest (`project.ts`) file.

 ### WASM Manifest Section